Robust Linear Mixed Models using Hierarchical Gamma-Divergence: Simulation Study

 The aHGD estimator (with adaptive $\gamma$) tended to perform better than HGD with fixed $\gamma=0.5$.
 Indeed, the average chosen values of $\gamma$ from aHGD across all the nine contamination settings considered was smaller than $0.5$ (Table~\ref{tab:gamma}).
 On the other hand, when the contamination level is higher at the random effects level e.g., $\zeta_1 = 0.1$ and scenarios 3, 6, and 9, HGD tended to outperform aHGD especially in the estimation of the random effect covariance matrix $\bR$, suggesting that tuning $\gamma$ using the H-score was somewhat conservative in robustifying the LMM.
 Turning to the other estimators, the standard (non-robust) ML estimator tended to perform worst when there was contamination in the error terms.
 The HT approach using the $t$-distribution tended to perform better than standard ML for estimating the model parameters, but its performance was still poor relative to the other three robust approaches.
 In scenarios 7-9 where there was strong contamination in both the random effects and error terms, both the proposed aHGD and HGD estimators strongly outperformed the competitors.

-Finally, Figure \ref{fig:sim-CI} presents results for the confidence intervals of the fixed effects coefficients (averaged over the elements of $\bbe$).
-Despite the relatively low number of bootstrap samples, the empirical coverage probability of both hierarchical $\gamma$-divergence estimators was close to the nominal $95\%$ level and their interval scores were reasonable across all nine scenarios considered.
+Finally, Figure \ref{fig:sim-CI} presents results for the confidence intervals of the fixed effects coefficients.
+Despite the relatively low number of bootstrap samples, the empirical coverage probability of both hierarchical $\gamma$-divergence estimators was close to the nominal $95\%$ level and their interval scores were reasonable across the four coefficients and all nine scenarios considered.
 By contrast, the performance both of ML and (perhaps surprisingly) RML was much lower than the nominal level when the data were contaminated at either the error term and/or random effects level.
+Finally, in the Supplementary Material, we present an additional simulation scenario where the data generation processes was set up to better mimic the characteristics of the error and random effects distributions observed in the application in Section~\ref{sec:app} e.g., evidence of skewness in the random effects.
+Overall, these results also indicate robustness of GHD.